Sue Rodriguez: Life

-Sue Rodriguez was born in Winnipeg, Manitoba and grew up in the Toronto suburb of Thornhill.
-She lived in California for a time before returning to Canada.
-Her first marriage to Henry Rodriguez ended after less than eight years, and she had a son.
+Sue Rodriguez was born in Winnipeg, Manitoba and grew up in the Ontario suburb of Thornhill.
+She lived in California for a time before returning to Canada to settle in British Columbia.
+She married Henry Rodriguez and had a son, Cole Rodriguez.

 Death

 After her ALS diagnosis, Rodriguez requested the help of a physician for medical aid in dying.
 However, no physicians were willing to fulfill the request; under section 241(b) of Canada's Criminal Code, anyone who "...aids or abets a person to commit suicide, whether suicide ensues or not, is guilty of an indictable offence and liable to imprisonment for a term not exceeding fourteen years".
 Rodriguez sought a legal exception in her home province, British Columbia, but was denied.

 The British Columbia Civil Liberties Association (BCCLA) filed a lawsuit, Rodriguez v British Columbia (AG), that challenged section 241(b) as contrary to sections 7, 12, and 15 of the Canadian Charter of Rights and Freedoms.
 In a videotaped address to Parliament on November 24, 1992, Rodriguez famously asked, "If I cannot give consent to my own death, whose body is this?
 Who owns my life?"
 On May 20, 1993, her case was heard by the Supreme Court of Canada.
 On September 30 of that year, it decided against her 5–4.

 On February 12, 1994, with the assistance of an anonymous doctor, Sue Rodriguez ended her own life by ingesting a liquid mixture of morphine and secobarbital.
 The doctor's intervention was arranged by MP Svend Robinson, who was regarded as one of Rodriguez's most prominent supporters.
 Robinson was present at her death.
-However, by her request, her ex-husband Henry and their son Cole were not.
+However, by her request, her husband Henry and their son Cole were not.
 An investigation was undertaken, but no charges were laid.
 Robinson has vowed never to reveal the anonymous doctor's identity.

 Almost 23 years later, on June 7, 2016, medical assistance in dying became legal in Canada as the result of a similar Supreme Court case, Carter v Canada (AG).
 The Court unanimously struck down parts of section 241(b) and section 14 of the Criminal Code which the justices ruled unjustifiably infringed on section 7 of the Charter of Rights and Freedoms.